-- The Moranbah monitoring station has recorded 104 days when the 24-hour average concentration of PM10 was greater than 50 μg/m3 (Air EPP objective) over the nine years of monitoring.
-In particular, 2012, 2018 and 2019 show a large number of PM10 concentrations greater than 50 μg/m3. - In 2012, there were 36 days when the 24-hour average concentration of PM10 was greater than 50 μg/m3.
-DES's monthly monitoring reports indicate that, for a period of 4 months, housing construction work was occurring within 100 metres of the monitoring station and was the likely cause of the elevated concentrations. - In 2017, there were 7 days when the 24-hour average concentration of PM10 was greater than 50 μg/m3.
+- The Utah Drive Moranbah monitoring station has recorded 109 days when the 24-hour average concentration of PM10 was greater than 50 μg/m3 (Air EPP objective) over the ten years of monitoring.
+In particular, 2012, 2018 and 2019 show a large number of PM10 concentrations greater than 50 μg/m3. - o In 2012, there were 36 days when the 24-hour average concentration of PM{10} was greater than 50 μ g/m3.
+DES's monthly monitoring reports indicate that, for a period of 4 months, housing construction work was occurring within 100 m of the monitoring station and was the likely cause of the elevated concentrations. - In 2017, there were 7 days when the 24-hour average concentration of PM10 was greater than 50 μg/m3.
 DES's monthly monitoring reports indicate that bushfires contributed to these elevated concentrations. - In 2018, there were 19 days when the 24-hour average concentration of PM10 was greater than 50 μg/m3.
 DES's monthly monitoring reports indicate that dust storms and bushfires contributed to these elevated concentrations. - In 2019, there were 32 days when the 24-hour average concentration of PM10 was greater than 50 μg/m3.
-DES's monthly monitoring reports indicate that a combination of emission sources including dust storms, bushfires, and hazard-reduction burning contributed to these elevated concentrations. - ${\odot}$ Annual average concentrations of PM10 at the Moranbah monitoring station were greater than the Air EPP objective of 25 $\mu g/m^3$ for four of the nine years, 2012, 2017, 2018 and 2019.
+DES's monthly monitoring reports indicate that a combination of emission sources including dust storms, bushfires, and hazard-reduction burning contributed to these elevated concentrations. - In 2020, there were 5 days when the 24-hour average concentrations of PM10 was greater than 50 μg/m3.
+DES's monthly monitoring reports indicate that a combination of emission sources including dust storms, smoke, bushfires and local dust sources contributed to these elevated concentrations. - Annual average concentrations of PM10 at the Moranbah monitoring station were greater than the Air EPP objective of 25 μ g/m3 for four of the nine years, 2012, 2017, 2018 and 2019. - Data measured at Cunningham Way typically show higher concentrations than those measured at Utah Drive.
+It is possible that exposed ground near to Cunningham Way, which is evident in the aerial imagery, leads to overall higher levels of PM10.